lislis/workshop-rust-games/README.md

 ## Implementing the `player` (for realsies this time)

-Next, we'll look at the function for declaring a `new` player:
+Alrighty, back to `player.rs`!
+Let's look at the function for declaring a `new` player:

 ```
     pub fn new(loc: Point2,